 Jordan Harbinger: [00:30:19] That’s right.
 He texted me or I texted him right before that.
 I said, “You know anything about this Suboxone drug,” and he’s like, “Got to go,” and I was like, “Oh, well hit me later.”
 And then it turned out he was with you guys, looking at brain scans or something.

-Darren Prince: [00:30:30] I have a crazy story about Suboxone with Dr. Drew and Dennis was on Celebrity Rehab in 2005.
-Dr. Drew called me and I thought I was sober I truly did I was on Suboxone for a year and a half at that point.
+Darren Prince: [00:30:30] I have a crazy story about Suboxone with Dr. Drew.
+When Dennis was on Celebrity Rehab in 2005, Dr. Drew called me and I thought I was sober.
+I truly did.
+I was on Suboxone for a year and a half at that point.

 Darren Prince: [00:30:46] It’s an opiate blocker.
-It basically takes away the cravings if you do happen to take an opiate it blocks it there’s no psychological euphoria effect from it.
-I thought I was living my best life and he called me outright on the phone goes down.
-I don’t really know you but I’m going to tell you that it’s highly dangerous.
-And the Suboxone after year and a half is even more addictive now to your system than real opiates were.
+It basically takes away the cravings.
+If you do happen to take an opiate, it blocks it.
+There’s no psychological euphoria effect from it.
+I thought I was living my best life and he called me outright on the phone goes, “Darren, I don’t really know you, but I’m going to tell you that it’s highly dangerous.
+And the Suboxone after a year and a half is even more addictive now to your system than real opiates were.”
 And damn, he was right.
-I mean that was a nightmare getting off that stuff.
-So, we knew each other.
+I mean, that was a nightmare getting off that stuff.
+So we knew each other.
 He’s done some press with my book.
-He attended a big event that Jason Binn in New York with Magic and I and been a big supporter.
-So we kind of laugh about it, but it was a turning point because who knows I might have just stayed on Suboxone the rest of my life thinking I found the cure.
+He attended a big event that Jason Binn did in New York with Magic and I and been a big supporter.
+So we kind of laugh about it, but it was a turning point, because who knows?
+I might have just stayed on Suboxone the rest of my life thinking I found the cure.

 Darren Prince: [00:31:28] It is exactly like methadone.